CtrlK

 Workflow Clarity

-The multi-phase workflow (0 → 0.5 → 1 → 1.5 → 2 → 3 → 3.5 → 3.6 → 3.9 → 4 → 5) is clearly sequenced with explicit validation checkpoints: acceptance gates, compile checks after fixes, blind re-review for FATAL/CRITICAL fixes, regression proof-audit, and a clear unrecoverable protocol (Phase 3.9) with feedback loops (repeat Phases 2-3 up to MAX_REVIEW_ROUNDS).
-The workflow handles error recovery thoroughly.
+The multi-phase workflow (Phase 0 → 0.5 → 1 → 1.5 → 2 → 3 → 3.5 → 3.6 → 3.9 → 4 → 5) is clearly sequenced with explicit validation checkpoints (acceptance gate, compile checks after fixes, blind re-review for FATAL/CRITICAL fixes, regression proof-audit).
+Feedback loops are well-defined: fix → re-review → repeat up to MAX_REVIEW_ROUNDS, with an explicit unrecoverable protocol (Phase 3.9) when convergence fails.

 3 / 3